Andreicr1/lme-trade-request/README.md

 If you update the service worker (for example when the cache name changes), refresh the site in your browser so the new worker can take control and clear the previous cache.

+## Holiday data

+`main.js` includes UK bank holiday dates for 2025 and 2026.
+When the page loads it also fetches current dates from the [GOV.UK Bank Holidays API](https://www.gov.uk/bank-holidays.json) and merges them with the built‑in list.
+This allows the app to work with future years while still functioning offline.

+To update the embedded years manually, download the JSON file above, extract the dates for the required year and append them to the `lmeHolidays` object in `main.js`.

 ## Prerequisites

 - A modern browser that supports service workers.